 If you’re thinking about a new roof, it’s probably the time of year when others are as well.
 You should find your guy and get in line.
 Before you just take the name at the top of the search results, however, we’d like to share seven things you should consider before you sign on the dotted line.

 A business owner that is true to their trade wants to promote their trustworthiness.
 Roofing contractors that are licensed, bonded, and insured value integrity.
 A company that places value on these documents should be esteemed.

 On the other hand, companies that can’t produce such documentation warrant further research at the least.
 Fly by night companies that intend to heist your hard earned monies and disappear exist.
 Hopefully, when you inquire and they can’t produce the documentation, they will disappear, however, you might consider reporting them to local authorities.
 Your call might help identify scam artists in the neighborhood.

 These include everything from city and state licensing required to operate a business to training certifications achieved from independent companies.
-For instance, roofers may specialize in a several manufacturers brands and have attended their specific installation course.
+For instance, roofers may specialize in several brands and have attended the specific installation course the manufacturer provides.

 When a company is bonded, it means that a secured amount of money is set aside should someone file a claim against the company.
 The money is controlled by the state, by way of a bond, and the company is not in control of it.